Skip to main content

 }

 Main endpoint for token operations.
-Requires HTTP Message Signature via Agent-Auth header.
+Requires an RFC 9421 HTTP Message Signature via the Agent-Auth header.

 authRequest new auth tokenagent_token, resource_token, scope